DFE-Digital/software-jargon-buster/SoftwareJargon.md

 ## W

+- **WCAG:** Web Content Accessibility Guidelines.
+An internationally recognised set of recommendations for improving web accessibility.

 - **WYSIWYG:** What You See Is What You Get.
 An interface that allows users to view content on the screen as it will appear in the final output.

 ## X